iarthair/halcyon-ssg/README.md

 # Halcyon

-This is a simple static website builder based on PyYAML, Jinja2 and MultiMarkdown (MMD).
+This is a simple static website builder based on PyYAML, Jinja2, libsass and MultiMarkdown (MMD).

 I wrote it because I could and because Ruby's module infratsructure